Written by, Bojana Atanasovska

 This is one of the biggest costs of living in London.

-In fact, Londoners could end up spending as much as 23% of their monthly income on rent, the cost of which rises in direct proportion to the proximity to the city centre.
+In fact, Londoners could end up spending as much as 23% of their monthly income on rent.
+The cost of this rises in direct proportion to the proximity to the city centre.

 For instance, renting a family home costs about £3,100 per month in the centre and around £1,900 outside of it.
 So, some of the best places to live with a family will definitely come with a cost.